Board of Directors.

 Mary Ann has always been committed to the idea that every child should be given the opportunity to realize their full potential and hopes to bring her experience in promoting early childhood development to Down syndrome BC.

-She is the grandmother of three, including an amazing little boy with Down syndrome.
+She is the grandmother of four, including an amazing little boy with Down syndrome.

 Director.